symmetryinvestments/concurrency/README.md

 - `withStopSource`.
 When applied after a Sender you can stop the Sender manually with the stopsource.
 It will still stop when the downstream receiver's StopToken is triggered.

 - `race`.
-Runs 2 Senders and completes with the value produced by the first to complete, after first cancelling and awaiting the others.
+Runs multiple Senders and completes with the value produced by the first to complete, after first cancelling and awaiting the others.
 When both Senders complete with an error, the first error is propagated.
 When both Senders complete with cancellation, `race` completes with cancellation as well.

 - `ignoreError`.
 Redirects the `setException` to `setDone`, so as not to trigger the downstream error path.